opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

 Authentication works by issuing an LDAP query containing the user name against the user subtree of the LDAP tree.

-The Security plugin first takes the configured LDAP query and replaces the placeholder `{0}` with the user name from the user's credentials.
+The security plugin first takes the configured LDAP query and replaces the placeholder `{0}` with the user name from the user's credentials.

 ```yml
 usersearch: '(sAMAccountName={0})'